Workers' Party of Belgium: Organisations

-Electoral results
+Election results

 The general elections of 2007 saw the party obtaining 0.88% in the Flemish electoral district and 0.81% in Wallonia.

-In the regional elections in 2009 the PVDA-PTB gained 1.04% of the vote in Flanders (+0.48%) and 1.24% of the vote in Wallonia (+0.62%).
-For the European elections on the same day the results were: 0.98% in the Dutch-speaking electoral college (+0.37%) and 1.16% in the French-speaking electoral college (+0.35%).
+In the regional elections in 2009, the PVDA-PTB gained 1.04% of the vote in Flanders (+0.48%) and 1.24% of the vote in Wallonia (+0.62%).
+For the European elections on the same day, the results were: 0.98% in the Dutch-speaking electoral college (+0.37%) and 1.16% in the French-speaking electoral college (+0.35%).

-In the general elections of June 2010 the party saw further growth.
+In the general elections of June 2010, the party saw further growth.
 In Flanders it now represents 1.3% (+0.4%) of the votes for the Chamber of Representatives and 1.4% (+0.5%) for the Senate.
 Especially in the cities progress was noted with high scores in Antwerp (4.1%) and Liège (4.2%).
 The highest scores were gained in the cantons of Herstal (9.8%), Assenede (7.5%) and Seraing (7.3%); all places where the PVDA-PTB traditionally is strong.

 The municipal and provincial elections in 2012 were considered a breakthrough on a local level for the PVDA-PTB.
 The party won 52 seats in total; 31 in municipal councils, 4 in provincial councils, and 17 in the district councils.

 The federal and regional elections in 2014 saw further success for the party.
 They elected two deputies to the Chamber of Representatives, two others to the Walloon Parliament, and finally four to the Brussels Parliament.

 An opinion poll released in July 2017 suggested the party was the most popular party in Wallonia at the time, with 25% of respondents indicating they intended to vote for the party.
 The second-most popular party was the Mouvement Réformateur, part of the governing coalition, with 23%.
 The poll indicated that the Workers' Party would win 26 seats in the Belgian Chamber of Representatives if the next federal election were held immediately, putting it in tied first place with the Flemish N-VA.

 The party generally increased its vote share in the 2018 local elections, and won over 15% of the vote in several French-speaking cities.

 In the 2019 Belgian federal election, the party scored well and gained 10 seats.
 The party did well in Wallonia (13.8% overall there), scoring over 16% in Liège Province, over 15% in Hainaut Province, and also over 12% in Brussels-Capital Region.
 It achieved at least 22% of the votes in both Charleroi and La Louvière cities.
 Its strongest showing in Flanders was 12.71% in Antwerp city, while in Wallonia, it's strongest showing was in Herstal with 27.55% of the votes.
 The PTB was also the fourth largest party in the European election the same day in the Francophone areas, winning 14.59% and giving it one seat.